bartkemps/tring/README.md

 - Standard arithmetic and comparison operators

 **Methods:**
-- `override string ToString()` - Returns a string representation of the trit value.
+- `override string ToString()` - Returns a string representation of the trit value using default formatting.
+- `string ToString(string? format)` - Returns a string representation using the specified format string.
+- `string ToString(IFormatProvider? provider)` - Returns a string representation using the specified format provider.
+- `string ToString(string? format, IFormatProvider? provider)` - Returns a string representation using both format string and provider.
+- `string ToString(ITernaryFormat format)` - Returns a string representation using a custom ternary format.
 - `bool Equals(Int3T other)` - Determines if this Int3T is equal to another Int3T.
 - `override bool Equals(object? obj)` - Returns a value indicating whether this instance is equal to a specified object.
 - `override int GetHashCode()` - Returns the hash code for this instance.